nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 title: Provider variance
 sidebar: accessrecord_sidebar
 permalink: accessrecord_provider_variance.html
-summary: "Known provider variance to the Access Record HTML capability"
+summary: "Known provider variance to the Access Record capability"
 ---
 <a href="#" class="back-to-top">Back to Top</a>

 ## Purpose ##

-The purpose of this page is to identify the variances between provider response banner messages, and detail any business rules applied, to better aid consumers during development.
+The purpose of this page is to aid consumers by identifying the variances between provider response banner messages, and detail any business rules applied, where known.
+The messages provided are NOT requirements; they are for the information of consumers.
+Providers may change these messages over time.

 ## Cross section/subsection banner variances ##

-{% include custominfocallout.html content="**Information:** TPP display the section message for all sections regardless of whether there is an exclusion applicable to that section." type="info" %}

 ### GP transfer banner message ###